Move before street cleaning becomes a ticket.

 No. Once a reminder is set, CurbCue notifies you at the time you chose, as long as notifications are enabled for the app.

 CurbCue does not require an account.
-You can delete local app data from your device, turn diagnostics off in the app, or email support@getcurbcue.com about support records tied to your address.
+You can delete local app data from your device, turn diagnostics off in the app, or email privacy@getcurbcue.com about records we can identify.
+Because in-app reports are accountless and do not include a contact field, we may not be able to link one back to you.

 Contact